docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-fetchmail.md

     ---

-    !!! warning "`proto imap` will still delete remote mail once fetched"
+    ??? warning "`proto imap` will still delete remote mail once fetched"

         This is due to a separate default setting `no keep`.
 Adding the setting `keep` to your config on a new line will prevent deleting the remote copy.

 ??? example "Multiple users or remote servers"

-    The official docs [config examples][fetchmail-config-examples] show a common convention to indent settings on subsequent lines for a visual grouping per server.
+    The official docs [config examples][fetchmail-config-examples] show a common convention to indent settings on subsequent lines for visually grouping per server.

-    The config file also allows for some optional "noise" keywords, and `#` for adding comments.

     === "Minimal syntax"

         ```fetchmailrc
-        # Retrieve mail for users `john.doe` and `jane.doe` via IMAP at this remote mail server:
         poll 'mail.somewhere.com' proto imap
           user 'john.doe' pass 'secret' is 'johnny@example.com'
           user 'jane.doe' pass 'secret' is 'jane@example.com'

-        # Also retrieve mail from this mail server (but via POP3):
-        # NOTE: This could also be all on a single line, or each key + value as a separate line.
         poll 'mail.somewhere-else.com' proto pop3
           user 'john.doe@somewhere-else.com' pass 'secret' is 'johnny@example.com'
         ```

     === "With optional syntax"

+        - `#` for adding comments.
+        - The config file may include "noise" keywords to improve readability.

         ```fetchmailrc
         # Retrieve mail for users `john.doe` and `jane.doe` via IMAP at this remote mail server: